Penn SUMR Undergrad Minority Research Pipeline Program Turns 20

 One of the many who would agree with that is Lorraine Dean, one of four scholars in the second, 2001 SUMR cohort.
 She is currently an Assistant Professor of Epidemiology at the Johns Hopkins Bloomberg School of Public Health with joint appointments in both the Department of Oncology and Department of Health Policy and Management.

-'Lens of disparities and racism'
+‘Lens of racism’

 Daughter of a Kodak technician and an office worker, Dean moved with her parents from Fairfax, Va., to Lancaster, Pa. when she was 10 years old.
 “I grew up in a central Pennsylvania area where there were Ku Klux Klan marches and where our family was told we couldn’t buy a home in certain Lancaster neighborhoods because Blacks weren’t allowed there,” said Dean.
 “So, I always had a lens of disparities and racism, but early in my life I never made the connection that would tie those into health care.”